-Two simple ingredients is all you need to make this delicious dish.
-That’s what Italian dressing chicken is all about – simple, quick and ridiculously delicious.
-Even if you have no cooking experience, or even any desire to cook, you can make this dish and still impress just about anyone.
-I used to make this chicken a lot as a student and people raved about it.
+I used to make this Italian dressing chicken a lot as a student and people raved about it.
 They must have thought I had mad cooking skills.
 I let them believe that.

 To marinate or not to marinate, that is the question.
 I think chicken and especially chicken breasts definitely benefit from some marination.
 If all you have is 30 minutes, then marinate for 30 minutes.
 If you can marinate overnight, that’s even better.
 Skipping marination altogether is no problem either.
 I’ve done that and still had a great tasting Italian chicken.